1Computer1/rett/README.md

 Ignore escapes if you are planning on building regex bit by bit.
 This is done with the `re.ignore` function which can take either a string or a template tag.
-The `re.raw` function is also available for no escaping at all.
+The `re.raw` function is also available for disabling escaping altogether.

 ```js
 const special = '{0,2}';